 Ok.
 So.
-Where do I even start with this.
+Where do I even start with this dystopia tale.

-It was a dystopian/post apocalyptic/the future is now book.
+It was a post apocalyptic/the future is now book.
 And it was wild.

 But we do learn that Lauren has ‘truths revealed to her by the universe’ and she collects them together to someday build a new group of people who live by these ideals.
 Everyone calls it a cult and she spends a lot of time saying it isn’t.
-They’re going to end up in space apparently.
+According to her they’re going to end up in space.